OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 For sensitive applications like banking apps, [OWASP MASVS](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x03-Using_the_MASVS.md "The Mobile Application Security Verification Standard") introduces "Defense in Depth" verification levels.
 The critical operations (e.g., user enrollment and account recovery) of such applications are some of the most attractive targets to attackers.
 This requires implementation of advanced security controls, such as additional channels besides email and/or SMS to confirm user actions.

 Note that using SMS as an additional factor for critical operations is not recommended.
-Attacks like SIM swap scams were used in many cases to attack Instagram accounts, financial institutions and cryptocurrency exchanges to bypass SMS verification.
+Attacks like SIM swap scams were used in many cases to [attack Instagram accounts, cryptocurrency exchanges](https://motherboard.vice.com/en_us/article/vbqax3/hackers-sim-swapping-steal-phone-numbers-instagram-bitcoin "The SIM Hijackers") and of course [financial institutions](https://www.fintechnews.org/sim-swapping-how-the-mobile-security-feature-can-lead-to-a-hacked-bank-account/ "SIM swapping") to bypass SMS verification.
 SIM swapping is a legitimate service offered by many carriers to switch your mobile number to a new SIM card.
 If an attacker manages to either convince the carrier or recruits retail workers at mobile shops to do a SIM swap, the mobile number will be transferred to a SIM the attacker owns.
 As a result of this, the attacker will be able to receive all SMS and voice calls without the victim knowing it.

 There are different ways to [protect your SIM card](https://www.wired.com/story/sim-swap-attack-defend-phone/ "How to protect yourself against a SIM swap attack"), but this level of security maturity and awareness cannot be expected from a normal user and is also not enforced by the carriers.